onivim/oni/PLAN.md

         - `VisualLeave`

 - Debug timing issue where sometimes the status bar does not load immediately

-- Add github icon?

-- Switch to pure components to improve rendering speed (due to high volume of actions)

 - Priority for status bar tiles